languagetool-org/languagetool-org.github.io/developing-robust-rules.md

 ## Use a separate rule file

-In LanguageTool you can find your language rule file in `org/languagetool/rules/xx/grammar.xml`, whereas `xx` is a language code like *en* or *de*.
+In LanguageTool you can find your language rule file in `org/languagetool/rules/xx/grammar.xml`, whereas `xx` is a language code like `en` or `de`.
 This is the default rule file and it is the file LanguageTool will load when you run it.
-But it could come in handy if you create a separate xml file containing rules under development.
+But it could come in handy if you create a separate XML file containing rules under development.
 This practice brings to you some advantages:

 * You always work with a small set of rules, regardless the size of the language `grammar.xml` file.